evgenyneu/evgenii.com/blog/_posts/2017-06-27-how-to-reduce-your-energy-consumption.md

 * Set thermostat to lower temperature in winter and higher temperature in summer.
 * Consider putting on warmer clothes instead of cooling/heating the whole room.
 * Keep doors/windows shut when cooling/heating is on.
-* Change air filters regularly on cooling/heating equipment.
+* Change air filters of cooling/heating equipment regularly.